Those are common questions that people have. Use the menu on the left to browse specific topics.

 If your instance uses an external storage service, we can then transfer files to ours while the instance is running.
 If it uses local storage instead, it must be uploaded to our storage service, by sending us an archive or using S3-compatible tools to upload them directly.

 Yes, portability is one of our priorities.
-You can request an encrypted archive of your instance and restore it to your own Mastodon server or another hosting provider.
+You can request an archive of your instance and restore it to your own Mastodon server or another hosting provider.

 In the archive, you will find: